Adda2003/WeldRight-IITBOMBAY-TECHFEST-/README.md

 technique provided it is suited for the variety and volume of data provided.
 The end goal of this competition is to enable the Godrej Aerospace team to produce defect-free products every time.
+# DATA PROVIDED
+We have identified multiple parameters affecting the welding process and recorded the dataset from past activities.
+Process parameters such as ambient temperature, weld job temperature, humidity, voltage current, welding travel speed, shielding gas flow, and metal composition.
+For advanced analytics machine data, welder details are provided.